-At this year’s Wise Traditions conference, I was privileged to sit in on a series of mind-blowing lectures by Dr. Julia Ross.
+Once upon a time, I was privileged to sit in on a series of mind-blowing lectures by Dr. Julia Ross.
 In the course of those lectures, she casually let slip the most stunningly useful bit of information I’d ever heard — how to conquer sugar cravings with a simple, affordable amino acid supplement.

 First, I have to say this.
 In real life, Dr. Julia Ross is one of the most stunning, radiant people I have ever met!
 I’ve seen dozens of pictures of her, and every single one fails to capture just how vibrant and glowing she is.
 When I saw her, my first thought was, “WOW.
 Just WOW.
 I want what she’s having!”
 I was sitting many rows back in rather large audience hall, and even from that far away her smile was completely breathtaking.

 We’re all a little deficient.

 So, here’s the deal.
 According to Dr. Ross, we’re all likely deficient in some neurotransmitter or another.
 Any number of things can set off a deficiency in us.

 Maybe you eat a nutrient-poor diet without enough protein to supply the right balance of amino acids to make adequate amounts of certain neurotransmitters.

 Maybe you had a loved one die, and the stress has eaten away at you.

 Maybe you lost a job, or have experienced some other huge financial stress.

 Perhaps you got pregnant or gave birth.
 Both are extremely hard on your body.